alshedivat/al-folio/_pages/teaching.md

 ##### 2015-2018
 - *Introduction to Macroeconomics.* National Research University Higher School of Economics.
 International College of Economics and Finance.
 Moscow, Russia.
 - B.Sc.
-Thesis Advisor.
+Perm Paper Advisor.
 National Research University Higher School of Economics.
 International College of Economics and Finance.
 Moscow, Russia.
    - _2018-2019_
      - Bylbas Daria (year 2).
 "Monetary Policy in Russian and the Financial Crisis 2008."
      - Chagovets Alina (year 3).
 "Stock Correlation in the Constructed Portfolio: Analysis of Russian Stock Market."